ai4colonoscopy/.github/profile/README.md

 ### 🔴 Survey on Intelligent Colonoscopy Techniques

+> [!note]
+> 📌 **Make our community great again.** If we miss your valuable work in google sheet, please add it and this project would be a nice platform to promote your work.
+Or anyone can inform us via email ([📮gepengai.ji@gmail.com](mailto:gepengai.ji@gmail.com)) or push a PR in github.
+We will work on your request as soon as possible.
+Thank you for your active feedback.

-We introduce "ColonSurvey" project, contributing various useful resources for the community.
-We investigate 63 colonoscopy datasets and 137 deep learning models focused on colonoscopic scene perception, all sourced from leading conferences or journals since 2015.
-The below figure is a quick overview of our investigation; for a more detailed discussion, please refer to our paper in PDF format.
+We introduce "ColonSurvey" via investigating 63 colonoscopy datasets and 137 deep learning models focused on colonoscopic scene perception, all sourced from leading conferences or journals since 2015.
+The below figure is a quick overview of our investigation; for a more detailed discussion, please refer to our paper: [Frontiers in Intelligent Colonoscopy](https://arxiv.org/abs/2410.17241).

 <p align="center">
     <img src="https://github.com/ai4colonoscopy/IntelliScope/raw/main/assets/colonsurvey.png"/> <br />